 Due to the differences in our tasting capacities, the opinions of coffee flavors can vary greatly, but how do the experts come up with flavor reviews?
 The process of cupping is a scientific method that tries to keep all of the variables the same so they can equally compare the coffees.
 First, start with lightly roasted coffee.
 As a coffee bean is roasted is loses some of its sweetness, aroma, and more delicate flavors as it picks up more of the common roasting flavors, usually described as caramel, chocolate, smoky, or even charred.

-- Flowery can then further be narrowed down to floral, such as lavender, jasmine, or wintergreen; or fragrant, such as cinnamon, cardamom, caraway, sweet basil, or anise.
+- Flowery can then further be narrowed down to florals, such as lavender, jasmine, or wintergreen; or fragrant, such as cinnamon, cardamom, caraway, sweet basil, or anise.

 - Herby might have flavors like onion, garlic, cabbage, or alfalfa.
 All this and we haven’t even added the water yet.